-Grade 4 Grade 8 Grade 12

-Structures and Functions of Liv
+Grade 4 Grade 8 Grade 12 Structures and Functions of Living Systems

-ations: The basic needs of organism

-1 0 metabolism (8), the chemical basi s of matter and energy

-transformation in living systems (12). Γ
+Matter and Energy Transformations: The basic needs of organisms for growth (4), the role of carbon compounds in growth and metabolism (8), the chemical basis of matter and energy transformation in living systems (12).

-L4.2: Organisms have basic needs.
+- L4.2: Organisms have basic needs.
 Animals require air, water, and a source of energy and building material for growth and repair.
-Plants also require light.
-L8.3: Cells carry out the many functions needed to sustain life.
+Plants also require light. - L8.3: Cells carry out the many functions needed to sustain life.
 They grow and divide, thereby producing more cells.
-Food is used to provide energy for the work that cells do and is a source of the molecular building blocks from which needed materials are assembled.
-L8.4: Plants are producers; that is, they use the energy from light to make sugar molecules from the atoms of carbon dioxide and water.[‡] Plants use these sugars along with minerals from the soil to form fats, proteins, and carbohydrates.
-These products can be used immediately, incorporated into the plant's cells as the plant grows, or stored for later use.
-L8.5: All animals, including humans, are consumers that meet their energy needs by eating other organisms or their products.
+Food is used to provide energy for the work that cells do and is a source of the molecular building blocks from which needed materials are assembled. - L8.4: Plants are producers; that is, they use the energy from light to make sugar molecules from the atoms of carbon dioxide and water.
+Plants use these sugars along with minerals from the soil to form fats, proteins, and carbohydrates.
+These products can be used immediately, incorporated into the plant's cells as the plant grows, or stored for later use. - L8.5: All animals, including humans, are consumers that meet their energy needs by eating other organisms or their products.
 Consumers break down the structures of the organisms they eat to make the materials they need to grow and function.
 Decomposers, including bacteria and fungi, use dead organisms or their products to meet their energy needs.

-L12.4: Plants have the capability (through photosynthesis) to take energy from light to form higher energy sugar molecules containing carbon, hydrogen, and oxygen from lower energy molecules.
-These sugar molecules can be used to make amino acids and other carbon-containing (organic) molecules and assembled into larger molecules with biological activity (including proteins, DNA, carbohydrates, and fats).
-L12.5: The chemical elements that make up the molecules of living things pass through food webs and arc combined and recombined in differen ways.
+- L12.4: Plants have the capability (through photosynthesis) to take energy from light to form higher energy sugar molecules containing carbon, hydrogen, and oxygen from lower energy molecules.
+These sugar molecules can be used to make amino acids and other carbon-containing (organic) molecules and assembled into larger molecules with biological activity (including proteins, DNA, carbohydrates, and fats). - L12.5: The chemical elements that make up the molecules of living things pass through food webs and are combined and recombined in different ways.
 At each link in an ecosystem, some energy is stored in newly made structures, but much is dissipated into the environment as heat.
-Continual input of energy from sunlight keeps the process going.
-L12.6: As matter cycles and energy flows through different levels of organization of living systems (cells, organs, organisms, communities) and between living systems and the physical environment, chemical elements are recombined in different ways.
+Continual input of energy from sunlight keeps the process going. - L12.6: As matter cycles and energy flows through different levels of organization of living systems (cells, organs, organisms, communities) and between living systems and the physical environment, chemical elements are recombined in different ways.
 Each recombination results in storage and dissipation of energy into the environment as heat.
 Matter and energy are conserved in each change.

-[‡] The statement "they use the energy from light" does not imply that energy is converted into matter or that energy is lost.
+&lt;sup>‡ The statement "they use the energy from light" does not imply that energy is converted into matter or that energy is lost.
 See textbox "Crosscutting Content: Uses, Transformations, and Conservation of Energy."